-depth Specifies the depth of the for the object.
-The depth window of the specified o Specifies the depth of the pixmap or window in bits per pixel for the object.
-The depth must be supported by the root window of the specified drawable. visual Specifies a pointer to the screen.
-Specifies a pointer to the Visual structure associated with the screen. root Specifies the root ID of the Specifies the root ID of the screen containing the window. class Specifies the window cla InputOnly value.
+depth Specifies the depth of the pixmap or window in bits per pixel for the object.
+The depth must be supported by the root window of the specified drawable. visual Specifies a pointer to the Vissor Specifies a pointer to the Visual structure associated with the screen. root Specifies the root ID of the s screen containing the window. class Specifies the window class, InputOnly value.
 Specifies the window class, which is either the InputOutput or InputOnly value. bit_gravity Specifies the bit gravity of the window.
 The bit_gravity field can be set to one of the following values: CenterGravity EastGravity ForgetGravity NorthGravity NorthEastGravity NorthWestGravity SouthGravity SouthEastGravity SouthWestGravity StaticGravity WestGravity win_gravity Specifies the gravity of the window.
-The win_grav be set to one of the following values: ne window.
-The win_gravity field can wing values: CenterGravity EastGravity ForgetGravity NorthGravity NorthEastGravity NorthWestGravity SouthGravity SouthEastGravity SouthWestGravity StaticGravity WestGravity backing_store Indicates how the X Servin window.
-It can be set to the Always value.
-Indicates how the X Server should maintain the contents of a window.
-It can be set to the NotUseful , WhenMapped , or Always value. backing_planes Indicates which bit planes of the window that hold dynamic data must be preserved in backing_store and during save_under . backing_pixel Indicates the values to u partial backing store.
-Indicates the values to use when restoring planes from a partial backing store. save_under Indicates if the area under be saved and restored.
-I False .
-Indicates if the area under the newly mapped windows should be saved and restored.
-It can be either the value of True or False . colormap Indicates colormap for th colormap ID or to the val Indicates colormap for the window specified.
-It can be set to a colormap ID or to the value of None . map_installed Indicates if the colormap the value of True or Fal s Indicates if the colormap is currently installed.
+The win_gravity field be set to one of the following values: CenterGravity EastGravity ForgetGravity NorthGravity NorthEastGravity NorthWestGravity SouthGravity SouthEastGravity SouthWestGravity StaticGravity WestGravity backing_store Indicates how the X Server should maintain the contents of a window.
+It can be set to the NotUseful, WhenMapped , or Always value. backing_planes Indicates which bit planes of the window that hold dynamic data must be preserved in backing_store and during save_under . backing_pixel Indicates the values to use when restoring planes from a partial backing store. save_under Indicates if the area under the newly mapped windows should be saved and restored.
+It can be either the value of True or False . colormap Indicates colormap for the window specified.
+It can be set to a colormap ID or to the value of None . map_installed Indicates if the colormap is currently installed.
 It can be either the value of True or False .